dmbarbour/wikilon/docs/AboutABC.md

 ABC is simple and extensible.
 There are only four primitive operations `abcd` - apply, bind, copy, drop.
 ABC programs can be composed by simple concatenation, linked by simple inlining.
 Extensions are trivial via the [AO link layer](AboutAO.md): a user-defined function whose name is a single UTF-8 codepoint may be used as a bytecode.
 Extensions will be accelerated for primitive performance by runtimes that recognize them, leading to de-facto standardization of popular ABC extensions.

 ABC is serializable and weakly legible.
 ABC strings are encoded in UTF-8 (mostly the ASCII subset), avoiding control characters, and may be rendered in normal text editors.
-Through extension, we support compact embeddings of data.
-For example, `#42` may construct a Church encoded natural number forty-two.
-Texts are embedded via a lightweight syntactic sugar.
-Through acceleration, we can also embed numbers and texts in the output from evaluation.
-Use of editable views, even textual versions like [claw](CommandLine.md), can further improve legibility for ABC.
+Data can be embedded within ABC via extensions like `#42` to construct natural numbers plus a little syntactic sugar for texts, and these can also be used in evaluation output when known to a runtime.

+ABC is also designed for use with editable views

 ABC is easily parallelized, persisted, and cached.
 This is an emergent consequence of its evaluation model and serializability.
 We can serialize an ABC computation, ship it to a remote processor for evaluation, look it up in a database to see if the result is known, or store it to disk to resume later.
 ABC also leverages serializability for its *value stowage* feature, an simple and robust variation on virtual memory to work with larger than memory tree-structured data.